 Armed with a calculator and a welder: These sculptures reflect on the passage of time and capture its irreversible continuum.
 I am attempting to record the systems of reckoning time, the cycles, sequence of days, months and years.

-Interval in the background.
-It was more than just a day in the foreground.
+Interval (background).
+It was more than just a day (foreground)

 Interiors: A modern design aesthetic inspired by geometric shapes.
 Metal work is minimal and focuses on the subtleties of each form-drawing compliment from dissimilar materials.
 Industrial dimensional metal, round pipe, square tubing.
 Aluminum and steel exterior, copper and brass interiors.
 Steel cable chokers with magnetic clasps.